MohitChachra/Chitkara-Acm-Details/README.md

 # Chitkara-Acm-Details

-An app used in our university for events registeration
+An app used in our university for events registeration.

+Developed using <b>Flutter, Github</b> and <b>Firebase</n>.

+Can handle millions of users.

 ⭐<b>1K+</b>⭐ downloads on playstore.